dhicks6345789/pi-view/README.md

 The getUserMedia component on the page sets a high "ideal" screen resolution constraint so you should get up to a 4K display - the Raspberry Pi supports outputting 4K, but the adaptor used here scales that down to 1080p, and of course you'd need a laptop or Chromebook with a 4K display.

-There's a little bit of lag when using the mouse and keyboard on the Pi - usable for the command line and general point-and-click usage, but probably not any good for gaming.
+There's a little bit of lag when using the mouse and keyboard on the Pi - usable for the command line and general point-and-click usage, but probably not great for gaming.

 Requires a browser that supports getUserMedia, so should work on most reasonably modern browsers but will not work on an iPad.